 In September 2020, the FASB issued Accounting Standards Update (ASU) 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which enhances the existing accounting presentation and disclosures related to in-kind contributions.
-The Foundation adopted this ASU as of and for the year ended June 30, 2022 with retrospective application for the financial statements for the year ended June 30, 2021.
+The Foundation adopted this ASU as of and for the year ended June 30, 2022.
 The adoption of this ASU did not materially impact the timing and measurement of contributed nonfinancial assets.